Ricaps/tennis-club-reservations-management/README.md

 - 📱 **Phone:** `+420111111112`
 - 🔑 **Password:** `12345`

-This user can be used to log in via the authentication endpoint:
+This user can be used to log in via the authentication endpoint (Bearer token can be found in response header):
 [`POST /api/v1/auth/login`](http://localhost:8080/api/v1/auth/login)
 ---